oguyon/AdaptiveOpticsControl/src/AOloopControl/doc/AOloopControl.md

 AO loop control package

-## Install
+## Installing the AdaptiveOpticsControl package

 Source code is available on the [AdaptiveOpticsControl git hub repository](https://github.com/oguyon/AdaptiveOpticsControl).

-Download the latest tar ball (.tar.gz file), uncompress, untar and execute in the source directory (for example ./AdaptiveOpticsControl-1.6.00/):
+Download the latest tar ball (.tar.gz file), uncompress, untar and execute in the source directory (`./AdaptiveOpticsControl-<version>/`)

 	./configure

+Include recommended high performance compile flags for faster execution speed:

+	./configure CFLAGS='-Ofast -march=native'

+If you have installed CUDA and MAGMA libraries:

+	./configure CFLAGS='-Ofast -march=native' --enable-cuda --enable-magma

+The executable is built with:

 	make
 	make install

-The executable will be built as `./AdaptiveOpticsControl-1.6.00/bin/AdaptiveOpticsControl`
+The executable is `./AdaptiveOpticsControl-<version>/bin/AdaptiveOpticsControl`

 ## Usage

 Scripts to run the software are located within the source code directory: